Rebekah Harkness: Marriages

 On June 10, 1939, Harkness married Dickson W. Pierce, the son of Thomas M. Pierce.
 Before their divorce in 1946, they had two children; Allen Pierce (b.
-1940) and Anne Terry Pierce (b.
-1944).
+1940) and Anne Terry Pierce (1944-2005).
 Following the divorce, Harkness gained custody of both children.
 Allen shot and killed a man in a brawl and was charged with second-degree murder, the charge eventually being reduced to manslaughter, with Allen serving a total of eight years.
 Anne married Anthony McBride in 1966 and had a severely brain-damaged baby who died at age 10.

 On October 1, 1947, Harkness married William Hale Harkness (1900–1954), the son of William Lamon Harkness, both Standard Oil heirs.
-Before his death in August 1954, they had one child together; Edith Hale Harkness (1948–1982).
-Edith married Kenneth Perry McKinnon in 1971, and was in and out of mental institutions before eventually completing suicide after many attempts, just months following her mother's death.
+They had one child together, Edith Hale Harkness (1948–1982).
+William Hale Harkness died in August 1954.
+Their daughter Edith married Kenneth Perry McKinnon in 1971.
+Over the course of her life Edith was in and out of mental institutions before eventually killing herself shortly after her mother's death.

 In 1961, Harkness married Ben Kean (c.
 1912–1993), a physician who was a professor of Tropical Medicine at the Cornell Medical College.
 They divorced in 1965.

 In 1974, she married Niels H. Lauersen, another physician, who was 20 years her junior.
 They divorced in 1977.